renaatd/cpp-metrics/README.md

 C++ Metrics is inspired by Coda Hale's Metrics library, but has fewer features.

 ## Features
-- measurement types: gauge, statistics (min/mean/max/variance/stdev), histogram
+- measurement types: gauge, statistics (min/mean/max/variance/stdev/skew/kurtosis), linear regression, histogram
 - histogram can use sliding window reservoir or sampling reservoir
 - low overhead: typically < 10 ns / measurement
-- updating is thread-safe by default using mutexes, mutexes can be disabled at compile time
+- updating is made thread-safe by using mutexes, mutexes can be disabled at compile time
 - optional registry for reporting all metrics at once
 - no build system needed, just copy the header files in a project
 - no background threads